cncf/foundation/charter.md

 	-	ix. adopt guidelines or a policy for use of the trademark; and

-	-	x. and provide financial governance overall.
+	-	x. provide financial governance overall.

 -	(e) The revenues collected by the project shall be used for the following purposes: